Five months has been a long time to be away from home. Somehow, County Donegal, Ireland, seemed the perfect location for the trip’s coda.

 I drove across the invisible border between Northern Ireland and Ireland in the rain.
 At Letterkenny I turned north onto the Wild Atlantic Way toward Fanad Head at the tip of the peninsula.
 The Wild Atlantic Way is a fifteen-hundred-mile scenic route on the west coast of Ireland, stretching from County Cork in the south to County Donegal in the north.

-In Portsalon I stopped for a warm bowl of potato-and-leek soup in a pub facing Lough Swilly, the rain beating against the bay window, a turf fire glowing on the hearth.
+In Portsalon I stopped for a warm bowl of potato-and-leek soup in a pub facing Lough Swilly, with the rain beating against the bay window and a turf fire glowing on the hearth.
 Lough Swilly is a sea inlet, one of three glacial fjords in Ireland.
 It’s protected by the Fanad Head lighthouse, built in 1817 following the wreck of HMS Saldanha and the loss of every life on board except the parrot’s.

-South, on the other side of the peninsula, I found my b&b near the small town of Milford.
+South, on the other side of the peninsula, I found my B&B near the small town of Milford.
 Perched on a hill, it overlooks Bunlin Bay and the surrounding moor.
 The owners, Damian and Chris, and their two rambunctious dogs, Frodo and Ralphy, checked me in.
 Then the fun started.

 Before the pub session, Damien and Chris recommended I have dinner at the Old Glen Bar & Restaurant.
 Damien’s directions went something like this: “Look for the bicycle.
 When you get to the Y in the road, go straight.
 Turn right at the third sheep.”
 At least that’s what I heard.

 My hosts drove me into Milford to the session at the Traveller’s Inn and invited me to join them at the table reserved for musicians.
-Three others showed up, two flute players and a guitarist.
+Three others showed up—two flute players and a guitarist.
 One of the flute players sang and doubled on mandolin.
 Turns out he had once played at the Dublin Irish Festival in Ohio!

 They played for a couple of hours, taking turns suggesting tunes.
 A small crowd listened attentively, tapping their feet.
 Some young girls step-danced.
 Damien is hoping to build an audience and an appreciation for trad music by playing every Wednesday evening at the inn.

 Most of the tunes were unrecognizable to me, although one sounded like “On Raglin Road,” which Van Morrison recorded with the Chieftains.
-Chris told me it was the same “air” but a different song (perhaps “The Dawning Of The Day”).
+Chris told me it was the same air but a different song (perhaps “The Dawning Of The Day”).
 Borrowing or modifying traditional tunes and substituting lyrics is common in folk music on both sides of the ocean.

 However, the years of isolation may be the reason Donegal’s residents have been able to protect their distinctive identity.
 Donegal has Ireland’s greatest number of Gaelic speakers.
 Gaelic is the language of instruction in the schools.
-Now, Donegal’s cultural identity, combined with its unique trad-music style and rugged natural beauty, is beginning to draw tourists and boost the economy.
+Now, Donegal’s cultural identity, combined with its unique trad-music and rugged natural beauty, is beginning to draw tourists and boost the economy.

-After a breakfast of coffee, porridge and fresh fruit, Chris sent me on my way with a packet of homemade scones and muffins.
+After a breakfast of coffee, porridge, and fresh fruit, Chris sent me on my way with a packet of homemade scones and muffins.
 I drove west toward Glenveagh National Park.
 Sunny rolling meadows gave way to bleak and beautiful moorland.
 Rocks littered the fields.
 Turf was stacked in piles along the road, drying.

-Glenveagh is the second largest national park in Ireland, covering forty-thousand acres of mountains and glens.
+Glenveagh is the second largest national park in Ireland, covering forty thousand acres of mountains and glens.
 Glenveagh Castle, nestled among its pines and birches, commands a view of Lough Veagh.
 The park is home to the largest herd of red deer in Ireland.

-I parked at the visitor center and decided to walk the two-and-a-half miles to the castle instead of taking the shuttle bus.
+I parked at the visitor center and decided to walk the 2½ miles to the castle instead of taking the shuttle bus.
 Bad decision.
 Halfway there, fierce winds stopped me in my tracks, drenching me with rain and pelting me with hail.
 Soaked to the skin, I recovered in the castle’s tea room, then took the guided tour.

 Adair’s castle eventually passed to others, who occasionally redecorated and more fully developed its extensive gardens.
 The last private owner was Henry Plumer McIlhenny, an American philanthropist and chairman of the Philadelphia Art Museum.
 (His ancestors had come from Milford.)
-During his time at Glenveagh, Hollywood stars such as Marilyn Monroe, Clark Gable, Charlie Chaplin and Greta Garbo vacationed at the estate.
+During his time at Glenveagh, Hollywood stars such as Marilyn Monroe, Clark Gable, Charlie Chaplin, and Greta Garbo vacationed at the estate.
 A copy of John Knowles’ A Separate Peace lies on a nightstand to remind visitors it was written in the castle.
 McIlhenny sold the bulk of the estate to Ireland in 1974 in order to set up the national park.

-In the late afternoon I rushed to the nearby town of Kerrykeel for dinner at Ripples, this time a grilled sea-bass served whole.
+In the late afternoon I rushed to the nearby town of Kerrykeel for dinner at Ripples, this time a grilled sea bass, served whole.
 I rushed so that I could go to Letterkenny with Chris and Damian for more music.
 “Tonight, it’s a gig, not a session,” Damian said.

 Another musician, carrying a guitar and an accordion, met us on the street in front of the Central Bar.
 He gave me the nod.
 While in Northern Ireland, I noticed a nodding movement Irish men make with their heads when acknowledging someone on the street.
 It’s a slight sideways, left to right movement, with a quick tilt of the chin at the end.
 In America, it’s a gesture one might make after a small disappointment, perhaps accompanied by a clicking of the tongue, as if to say, “Oh, well.”
 I thought it meant disapproval or despair.
 Turns out, it is a greeting.

-I joined Damian, Chris and their fellow musician at the reserved table next to the roaring hearth.
+I joined Damian, Chris, and their fellow musician at the reserved table next to the roaring hearth.
 After setting up, they galloped into their set list, competing with the race calls.
 What a pleasure to watch them up close!
 Damian rapidly strums the rhythm in an open D tuning, his chord fingers moving fluidly up and down the guitar’s neck, hammering and bending notes, occasionally ringing harmonic.
 Sometimes he plays solo, an “old-timey” tune or a jazz variation.

 Chris’s fingers seem to move even faster, fluttering over the holes of the flute, nearly invisible like the wings of a hummingbird.
 Damian is in awe of Chris’s memory of dozens of tunes, which she seems to be able to recall and play at the merest suggestion.
 Like other areas of Ireland, Donegal has a distinctive musical sound.
-Donegal artists Altan, Clannad and Enya have had international success with traditional-inspired music.
+Donegal artists Altan, Clannad, and Enya have had international success with trad-inspired music.

 At the end of the evening, one of the bartenders informed that he would be playing the spoons on the final tune.
 He positioned his chair in front for all of the bar patrons to see and rehearsed with a flourish, rattling spoons from the kitchen between his open hand and his knee.
 The musicians launched into the tune and the spoons resonated like castanets.